vmallet/ida-plugins/README.md

 * [Hyara](https://github.com/hyuunnn/Hyara): A plugin to create pattern-matching rules.
 It helps creating rules for the YARA pattern-matching tool direcly in IDA.
 It includes a simple detection of relocatable bytes in x86 opcodes for improved matching.
 It also provides a checker feature for testing the rules on the loaded binary.

 * [IDA2SQL](https://github.com/zynamics/ida2sql-plugin-ida): As the name implies this plugin can be used to export information from IDA databases to SQL databases.
-This allows for further analysis of the collected data: statstical analysis, building graphs, finding similarities between programs, etc.
+This allows for further analysis of the collected data: statistical analysis, building graphs, finding similarities between programs, etc.

+* [IDA 7.x VS2017 Sample Project](https://github.com/patois/ida_vs2017): This is a sample Visual Studio 2017 (Community Edition) project for IDA 7.x plugins on Windows.

 * [ida-arm-system-highlight](https://github.com/gdelugre/ida-arm-system-highlight): This script will give you the list of ARM system instructions used in your IDA database.
 This is useful for locating specific low-level pieces of code (setting up the MMU, caches, fault handlers, etc.).

+* [IDA Autoruns](https://github.com/tmr232/ida-autoruns): IDA-Autoruns is a simple plugin to make a script run automatically every time you open a specific IDB.

-* [IDA Batch Decompile](https://github.com/tintinweb/ida-batch_decompile): IDA Batch Decompile is a plugin for Hex-Ray's IDA Pro that adds the ability to batch decompile multiple files and their imports with additional annotations (xref, stack var size) to the pseudocode .c file
+* [IDA Batch Decompile](https://github.com/tintinweb/ida-batch_decompile): Batch decompile multiple files and their imports with additional annotations (xref, stack var size) to a pseudocode .c file.

 * [ida bitfields](https://github.com/JustasMasiulis/ida_bitfields): A simple IDA Pro plugin to make bitfields and bitflags in them easier to reason about.